chughes757/Federal-DoD-Software-Factory-Compliance/README.md

 This traditionally has meant that during a 3 year ATO lifecycle, the system owner(s) would take 33% of the controls and review them annually, in an attempt to "continuously" monitor 100% of the control baseline during the ATO period.
 This gets codified in the system owners Continuous Monitoring Plan.

 The problem with this approach is that it is far from "continuous".
 It is nothing more than a snapshot-in-time, showing how a subset of controls are performing during the window of assessment, which neither gives insight into the actual control compliance in a continuous fashion nor the actual deviations and concerns.

+As such, conducting ISCM requires increasing the frequency of testing to ensure that monitoring is actually approaching a reasonable approximation of "continuous."
+The more frequently testing is done, the more confidence an assessor can have in their data.
+Organizations will have to determine a reasonable testing frequency to match their risk posture, using the considerations called out in NIST's Special Publication 800-137 Section 3.2.2.

 With the introduction of Cloud-native environments, API-driven ecosystems and more, the activity of Continuous Monitoring, or "ConMon" as it is called has changed drastically.
 Cloud native services from hyperscale CSP's allows near real-time compliance assessment, run in an automated and continual fashion.
 Native services such as Azure Defender and AWS Audit Manager support the ability to scan your cloud environments and their workloads for compliance adherence to several industry frameworks, most relevant here being NIST 800-53.
 This changes the paradigm of Continuous Monitoring and brings it closer to reality, rather than a theatrical exercise.